crazyjackel/SilksongClan/README.md

 The Silksong Clan features a diverse array of spells that utilize silk energy and Hollow Knight's signature combat techniques:

 ### Starter Spells
-- **Nail Strike**: Gain 1 Silk.
-Deal Damage equal to Silk - A basic attack that channels silk energy into a devastating strike
+- **Nail Strike** (1 cost): Deal damage equal to Silk.
+Gain 1 Silk - A basic attack that channels silk energy into a devastating strike

 ### Common Spells
-- **Swift Step**: Give a Unit Protection 10 - A quick defensive maneuver that shields allies from harm
+- **Swift Step** (1 cost): Give a Unit Protection 10 - A quick defensive maneuver that shields allies from harm
-- **Cling Grip**: Retreat.
+- **Cling Grip** (1 cost): Retreat.
 Combo: Advance - A defensive grip that can become an offensive advance when combined with other techniques
-- **Bind**: Bind.
-Heal to full health (requires 6 Silk) - A binding technique that restores health while restraining enemies
+- **Bind** (0 cost, 6 Silk): Channel 6 Silk.
+Bind.
+Restore 60 health - A binding technique that restores health.

 ### Uncommon Spells
-- **Needle Strike**: Gain 1 Silk.
-Deal Damage to all enemies equal to 2x Silk - A precise strike that pierces through all enemies with silk-enhanced power
+- **Needle Strike** (2 cost): Deal damage to all enemies equal to Silk.
+Gain 1 Silk - A precise strike that pierces through all enemies with silk-enhanced power
-- **Clawline**: Gain 1 Silk.
-Deal Damage to front unit equal to 2x Silk - A focused strike that channels silk energy into a devastating claw attack
+- **Clawline** (1 cost): Deal damage to the front unit equal to 2x Silk.
+Gain 1 Silk - A focused strike that channels silk energy into a devastating claw attack
-- **Needolin**: Give the Front Enemy Unit Dazed 1 - A disorienting needle strike that confuses the enemy
+- **Needolin** (2 cost): Give the Front Enemy Unit Dazed 1 - A disorienting needle strike that confuses the enemy

 ### Rare Spells
-- **Silk Soar**: Ascend.
+- **Silk Soar** (1 cost): Ascend.
 Combo: Bind - A graceful ascent that can bind enemies when combined with other techniques
-- **Sylphsong**: Set Silk to Max (Consume) - A powerful song that restores silk to its maximum capacity
+- **Sylphsong** (2 cost, Consume): Set Silk to Max - A powerful song that restores silk to its maximum capacity
-- **Elegy of the Deep**: Give front friendly unit Dazed 1, Permanent Protection 10, Permanent Imbue 10 - A haunting melody that empowers allies with ancient magic
+- **Elegy of the Deep** (3 cost): Give front friendly unit Dazed 1, Permanent Protection 10, Permanent Imbue 10 - A haunting melody that empowers allies with ancient magic

 ## Installation